GoogleCloudPlatform/cloud-data-quality/OVERVIEW.md

 #### Rule Type `CUSTOM_SQL_EXPRESSION`

 This rule type allows the specification of an SQL expression returning a boolean.
-The validation fails when the expression returns `TRUE`.
+The validation fails when the expression returns `FALSE`.

 This rule, contrary to `CUSTOM_SQL_STATEMENT` supports row-level validation (see preceding section on the differences between row-level and set-level validation).
 This implies it has access to the row-level context of the table defined as "entity", meaning that all columns of the